-Ariel Dulitzky is Clinical Professor of Law and Director of the Human Rights Clinic, and Co-Director of the KBH Center for Latin American Law.
+Ariel Dulitzky is Clinical Professor of Law and Director of the Human Rights Clinic, and Director of the Latin American Initiative.
 He is a leading expert in the inter-American human rights system.
 In 2010 he was appointed to the United Nations Working Group on Enforced or Involuntary Disappearances and its Chair-Rapporteur in 2013.
 Prior to joining the University of Texas, he was Assistant Executive Secretary of the Inter-American Commission on Human Rights (IACHR), an autonomous organ of the Organization of American States (OAS).
 Professor Dulitzky is an honors graduate of the University of Buenos Aires, School of Law, where he was editor of the Law Review.
 He received his LLM from Harvard Law School in 1999.

 Professor Dulitzky has published extensively on human rights, the inter-American human rights system, racial discrimination and the rule of law in Latin America.
 He has taught at the University of Buenos Aires and the Washington College of Law at American University.
 He served as a law clerk for a Federal Circuit Court in Argentina.